ioedeveloper/github-apiv4/README.md

   if (res.data) {
     //There can be more that one error in a Query so you can loop through them if(res.errors)console.log(res.errors)

-    //This creates a response variable with the typeof CreatePullRequest const data: types.CreatePullRequest = res.data
+    //This creates a response variable with the typeof PullRequest const data: types.CreatePullRequest = res.data

     console.log(data.createPullRequest.pullRequest)